 Step 1 – Gather your materials.
 Acrylic paint works great for both wooden peg dolls and spun cotton peg dolls.
 I also always have a pencil handy.
 It’s useful to outline but also to dab little dots of paint onto the dolls.

-Step 2 – Outline the dress, the face (the eyes and mouth), and the hair with a pencil.
+Step 2 – Paint the skin color first.
+When dry, outline the dress, the face (the eyes and mouth), and the hair with a pencil

 Step 3 – Paint the hair (you can hold your peg doll by its body while you paint the hair).
 When you are done, paint the eyes and draw the mouth.
 To paint the eyes, I dipped the tip of a pencil into black paint and gently dabbed little dots onto the doll.
 To draw the mouth, I simply used a black ball pen.
 Let dry.
 When the hair and the face are dry, paint the dress.
 To paint the dress, you can hold the doll by its head.